The definitive guide to beard oils and how to DIY them

-When all is blended and done, if you didn’t blend it in the bottle itself, transfer it into the sanitised amber bottle you have handy.
-The reason behind the need for an amber coloured bottle specifically is that amber bottles prevent UV rays from reaching its contents.
-Basically, it increases the shelf life of your product by preventing the UV rays from breaking down the molecules of the beard oil.
+When all is blended and done, if you didn’t blend it in the bottle itself, transfer it into the (sanitised) amber bottle you have handy.
+The reason behind the need for an amber coloured bottle specifically is that amber bottles help to prevent UV rays from reaching its contents.
+Basically, it increases the shelf life of your beard oil by preventing degradation.

 The best part about DIY beard oils, however, is that they also make great personalised gifts.
 Keep a bottle handy for Father's Day, or make your custom blend in large batches to make birthday gifting your boys a lot easier.

-If you can't be bothered to go down the DIY route, your second option is a lot less effort (but, potentially, a lot more costly):
+If you can't be bothered to go down the DIY route, your second option takes much less effort (but is also a lot more costly):

 Shop these beard oils

-All in all, facial hair is an often overlooked aspect of skincare–but no longer.
-It's time to invest in yourselves and get your self-care game up to par, lads—your future is... beard oil.
+All in all, facial hair is often overlooked in the world of skincare, and it really shouldn't be.
+It's time to invest in yourselves and get your self-care game up to par, lads: Your future is... beard oil.